gvarados1/Half-Life-Alyx-SDK/README.md

 # Known issues
 - Navmesh doesn't appear to be working
-- Running in editor WILL crash the editor
+- In-editor VR preview doesn't work
+- Sounds might not load in Hammer - but they work ingame and in the Asset Browser
-- Random crashes
+- Random crashes (Feature from Source 1)

 # Compiling maps
 Maps *should* compile from the hammer editor, note that you will have to COPY them over to your REAL Half-Life Alyx maps folder in order to actually try them out.
 This is possible with +sv_cheats and the `map` command in the console of Half Life Alyx.